Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

     allowed address space for the virtual network.
   * (required) `subnet` specifies the subnet properties.
-This subnet must be exclusive to the storage cluster and cannot be shared with other resources, including compute nodes.
-Compute nodes and storage clusters can co-exist on the same virtual network, but should be in separate subnets.
+This subnet must be exclusive to the storage cluster and cannot be shared with other resources, including Batch compute nodes.
+Batch compute nodes and storage clusters can co-exist on the same virtual network, but should be in separate subnets.
     * (required) `name` is the subnet name.
     * (required) `address_prefix` is the subnet address prefix to use for allocation of the storage cluster file server virtual machines to.